-IGCSE History Paper 1 Paper 2 Paper 4 2 hours 2 hours 1 hour Candidates answer two questions from. source material relating to each prescribed topic.
-The prescribed topic changes in Candidates answer two questions on a Depth Study.
-Section A (Core Content) and one question from Section B (Depth Studies).
-All questions are in the form of structured essays, split into three parts: (a), (b) and (c).
+IGCSE History Paper 1 Paper 2 Paper 4 2 hours 2 hours 2 hours 1 hour Candidates answer two questions from.
+Candidates answer five questions on one prescribed Candidates answer two questions on a Depth Study.
+Section A (Core Content) and one question from Section B (Depth Studies). topic taken from the Core Content.
+There is a range of source material relating to each prescribed topic.
+The All questions are in the form of structured essays, split into three parts: (a), (b) and (c). prescribed topic changes in each examination session.
 Weighting 40% 30% 30%